UX Design for SaaS: The Ultimate Guide

 A designer conducting a deep interview

-Having multiple screens helps take notes more efficiently | a picture taken from our office
+Having multiple screens helps take notes more efficiently | A picture taken from our office

 Once you conduct enough interviews, you can conclude and form further hypotheses if necessary.
 How do you know if you conducted enough interviews? – For us, a good indicator is starting to hear the same answers consistently.